dsalazarCazanhas/ProxYme/README.md

 # ProxYme
-A proxy autentication desktop app using QT and Python with Cntlm at the backend
+A proxy autentication desktop app using QT and Python with Cntlm in the backend

+Python 3.11.1